History

 MARK TOMPKINS

-Winner of the 1984 Bagnolet Choreography Contest, he creates a trilogy Trahisons - Men, Women, Humen, inspired by photographer Eadward Muybridge's study of the human body in motion, presented at the Montpellier Dance Festival in 1987.
-In 1988, he creates Nouvelles for the Avignon Festival, based on the novel IDA by Gertrude Stein,.
+Winner of the International Choreography Contest in Bagnolet in 1984, he creates a trilogy, Trahisons - Men, Women, Humen, inspired by photographer Eadward Muybridge's study of the human body in motion, presented at the Montpellier Dance Festival in 1987 and in 1988, Nouvelles for the Avignon Festival, based on the novel IDA by Gertrude Stein.

-From 1990 to 1992, he produces La Plaque Tournante, a series of unique site specific performances involving dance, music, video and light with his company and local artists in ten european cities.
-Returning to the traditional theatre space, he creates Home (93), a vaudeville comedy for four performers, Channels (94), a large scale urban fantasy for seven dancers and three musicians, and Gravity (96), a reality show for five performers and video.
+From 1990 to 1992, he produces La Plaque Tournante, a series of unique site specific performances involving dance, music, video and light with his company and local artists in ten European cities.
+Returning to the traditional theatre space, he creates Home (the best of all worlds) (1993), a vaudeville comedy for four performers, Channels (1994), a large scale urban fantasy for seven dancers and three musicians, and Gravity (1996), a reality show for five performers and video.

-He creates and performs many solos, and notably La Valse de Vaslav (89), an homage to Nijinski, Witness (92), dedicated to dancer and choreographer Harry Sheppard, Under My Skin (96), an homage to Josephine Baker and Icons (98), dedicated to Valeska Gert.
-Since 1998 they form an evening of solos, Hommages.
+In the 90's, he creates and performs many solos, reunited since 1998 in an evening called Hommages: La Valse de Vaslav (89) for Nijinski, Witness (92) dedicated to his mentor, dancer and choreographer Harry Sheppard, Under My Skin (96) for Josephine Baker and Icons (98) for Valeska Gert.

-In 2008, for the 25th anniversary of the company I.D.A., Mark Tompkins reincarnates a solo from 1983, empty holes – the life and love and death of John and Doris Dreem, and creates LULU an operetta of circumstance.
-He receives the SACD Choreography Prize.
+In 2008, for the 25th anniversary of the company I.D.A., Mark Tompkins reincarnates a solo from 1983, empty holes - the life and love and death of John and Doris Dreem.
+He also creates LULU an operetta of circumstance, with original music by Nuno Rebelo and Mark Tompkins.
+He receives the prestigious SACD Choreography Prize for all of his work.
+(Society of Dramatic Authors and Composers)

 L'utilisation des textes et photos présentés sur ce site sont protégés par les règles relatives à la propriété intellectuelle.
 Merci de nous contacter pour toute utilisation ou reproduction, même partielle, des éléments de ce site.